ppy/osu-wiki/wiki/Client/File_formats/osr_(file_format)/en.md

 # .osr (file format)

 **.osr** is a file format containing information about a specific osu! replay.
-In order for the game to be able to load the file, the beatmap tied to it is required to be present in the "Songs" folder.
+In order for the game to be able to load such files, the beatmap tied to it is required to be present in the "Songs" folder.

 ## Data Types